liambll/blog-archive/_posts/2017-06-05-overview-machine-learning.markdown

 Characteristics of machine learning techniques:
 * Machine Learning techniques generally do not make any assumption of underlying data.
 A machine learning engineer might apply linear regression model on a data that follow Poisson distribution, but a statistician would not be happy about it.
 * Machine Learning techniques focus on prediction rather than explanation or interpretation of data
-* Machine Learning techniques usually formulate problem in terms of minimizing a loss function, and in doing so, we hope to achieve the best prediction.
+* Machine Learning techniques usually formulate problem in terms of minimizing a loss function based on logical intuition, and in doing so, we hope to achieve the best prediction.

 ## 1. Unsupervised Learning
 * Clustering